Frequently Asked Questions

 Advice should be first sought through your tutor/mentor and/or Department/Faculty or School office.

 You should also speak to the First Year Experience Coordinator, Nóirín Deady.
 Nóirín will give you support and guidance and will discuss the option to change course with you.

 It is also useful to be aware of the financial implications if you decide to withdraw from your degree programme.
 If you wish to return to third level education at a later date, eligibility for State funding will be affected by the date of withdrawal.

 Please note Withdrawal Dates and Fees:

-- The university will claim 50% of tuition fees if students withdrew after the 16th October and on or before 31st January
+- The university will claim 50% of tuition fees if student withdraws after Mid-October and on or before 31st January

-- After the 14th October and up to 31 January a refund of 50% of any amount paid will be made
+- After Mid-October and up to 31 January a refund of 50% of any amount paid will be made

 For further information on fees.